 These are just some of many forms of retaliation in the workplace and courts will often consider an employer’s behavior to be retaliatory if the action against the employee would reasonably dissuade other workers from engaging in similar activity that is protected.

 Many workers do not realize that there is interplay between many anti-discrimination and anti-retaliation laws.
 For example, workers that are injured on the job may also have claims under the Family and Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA) and the Florida Civil Rights Act (FCRA).
 Thus, it is important consult with attorneys with in-depth knowledge of these laws and the nuances associated with each statute.

-Contact Our Florida Retaliation Attorneys
+Contact Our Tampa Retaliation Attorneys